10 Best Stripe Alternatives for 2023

 - Both offer flat-rate pricing.

-- Payanywhere offers same-day deposit free of charge; Stripe requires a 1% fee.
+- Payanywhere offers free same-day deposits; Stripe requires a 1% fee.

 - Payanywhere’s chargeback fee is slightly more expensive.